 Mint Goals are a simple way to track your progress on important financial steps.
 Mint offers some basic goals to choose from, like saving for a home or vacation or paying down credit card debt.
 But you can also create completely custom goals.

-Each goal will hook up with one of your accounts--whether that's a savings account for a saving-related goal or a debt account for a debt payoff goal.
+Each goal will hook up with one of your accounts–whether that’s a savings account for a saving-related goal or a debt account for a debt payoff goal.
 This makes it easy to see exactly how far you have to go on your goals.
-Goals look like this:

 The goal’s functionality has gotten better in recent years.
 It used to be that goals could make your budget go a little wonky.
 For instance, if your goal was to pay off a credit card, the payment would count as part of your budget and also part of your goal.
 It just made things confusing.

-Now, though, Mint basically treats goals like a part of your budget... except extra.
-So, if you don’t make quite enough income for the month to cover your budget basics, you won’t make progress on goals.
+Now, though, Mint basically treats goals like a part of your budget… except extra.
+So, if you don’t make quite enough income for the month to cover your budget basics, you won’t make progress on your goals.
 But if you make extra, you’ll progress on your goals.
 Also, you can choose to keep your goals separate from the rest of your budget, especially if you’re going to be funding your goal with income that won’t come through one of your budget accounts.
-Check out these FAQs for more information.

 Overall, the goals functionality has improved considerably and helps set Mint apart from other budgeting tools.

 This section of Mint gives you a more holistic overview of your financial life, especially your spending.
 You can get a pie chart of your spending, debts, income, and other financial markers for the past month or even the past year.
 The longer you use Mint and keep all your transactions categorized, the more accurate this picture will be.
 But it can be helpful in seeing where you might want to cut back on spending, for instance.